ljouon/ioBroker.visionary-ui/README.md

 - [x] WIP: API Definition: how to tell client the type of the message (wrap in object: envelop)
 - [x] implement basic client UI

-- [ ] Routing!?
+- [x] Routing
-- [ ] Switch between rooms und functions via click on headlines/card headers
+- [x] Switch between rooms und functions via click on headlines/card headers
+- [x] Sorting of rooms and functions? => as custom settings?
+- [x] Allow Icons for enums as custom settings?
 - [ ] how to define the port between client and server? maybe add info via express endpoint or data on
   serving: https://stackoverflow.com/questions/44354763/how-do-i-get-http-headers-in-react-js
 - [ ] handle/flatten level depth for rooms and functions
-- [ ] Sorting of rooms and functions? => as custom settings?
-- [ ] Allow Icons for enums as custom settings?
 - [ ] Popover info on icon click
+- [ ] Image handling for page title, section title, objects in the same way as in sidebar
 - [ ] show only if the value of a specific other object is true (rules engine support), setting in object list
 - [ ] invalid config message!?
-- [ ] map multiple objects to a specific card and let unused objects remain for other cards.
+- [ ] map multiple objects to a specific card and let unused objects remain for other cards
 - [ ] multi language in client?
 Server language file via api?
 - [ ] upgrade admin to react 18?
 - [ ] refactor client serving to iobroker.web adapter?